The world will celebrate International Women’s Day on Friday, an annual commemoration of women, civil awareness, anti-sexism and anti-discrimination.

 "As long as discrimination and inequities remain so commonplace everywhere in the world, as long as girls and women are valued less, fed less, fed last, overworked, underpaid, not schooled, subjected to violence in and outside their homes — the potential of the human family to create a peaceful, prosperous world will not be realized," she continued.

-Tammy Duckworth is the first disabled female veteran in the U.S Senate, but will also be the first woman to give birth while while serving in the U.S. Senate.
+Tammy Duckworth is the first disabled female veteran in the U.S Senate, as well as the first woman to give birth while while serving in the U.S. Senate.

-Since becoming pregnant with her second child, Duckworth has set out to address the challenges she'll face as a sitting senator and new mom.
+After she became pregnant with her second child, Duckworth set out to address the challenges she would face as a sitting senator and new mom.